 KENTUCKY FLOODING 2021

-Matthew 25: Ministries is continuing to respond to the flooding that caused widespread damage throughout Eastern Kentucky in early March.
+Matthew 25: Ministries responded to the flooding that caused widespread damage throughout Eastern Kentucky in early March.
 Heavy thunderstorms pounded parts of Appalachian Kentucky, sending rivers surging outside of their banks and causing flash flooding, multiple water rescues, mudslides, road closures and power outages.
 Many homes were damaged and families displaced.
 A state of emergency was declared due to the heavy rainfall across the state.
-The Kentucky River reached a crest of over 43 feet on Monday.

 “This is historic flooding, and the families impacted will have a long road to recovery,” says Tim Mettey, CEO.
 “We are grateful to be able to help during this time.
 The impacted areas are relatively close to Matthew 25: Ministries, and we’re always ready to help our neighbors in need.”